SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/viewing-devices.md

 ![Device filtering](/images/users-guide/DeviceManagement/devmgmt-devices-filter.png)

-In the **Filter options** dialog box, specify your filter options.
+In the resulting popup, specify your filter options.

 Most columns represent text fields.
 You can filter these columns by simply entering an arbitrary text into the textbox as in the search field.
-Click **+ Or** to add another textbox if you want to filter for more than one term.
+Click **+ Add next** to add another textbox if you want to filter for more than one term.

 Apart from filtering for text there are several other options:

 * In case of date fields (for example **Registration date**), you specify a date range to filter for.
 * In the **Status** column you can filter for various criteria representing the send, push or maintenance status of the device.
 * In the **Alarm** column the filtering options you may select correspond to the alarm types (critical, major, minor, warning, no alarms).
-* For custom columns, if the filter criteria was set to **Fragment equals value** during configuration, then a value needs to be provided.
-* If the filter criteria was set to **Fragment exists** during configuration then the filtering will be done based on whether the fragment exists or not.

-In the **Filter options** dialog box, click **Ascending** or **Descending** if you want the devices to be sorted in a specific order.
+* For custom columns, you can choose between filtering based on whether the fragment exists by clicking the **Only rows where value is defined** button active or specify one or more filter terms the entry must match.

 Finally, click **Apply** to carry out the filtering.

 The devices list will now only display devices matching the filtering options.

+Sorting is available on every column.
+Click the sort icon next in column header once to sort entries in ascending order and twice to sort the entries in descending order.
+One more click on the sort icon will remove sorting for this column.

-Click **Clear filters** at the left of the top menu bar if you want to clear all filters and view all devices.
+Click **Clear filters** in table header if you want to clear all filters and view all devices.

 {{< c8y-admon-info >}}
 If you select to sort a text field, for example, device name, in ascending or descending order, keep in mind that the resulting alphabetical sorting is based on ASCII/UTF: A < B < ... < Z < ... < a < b ... < z.
 Names starting with lower case letters will be sorted below all names with uppercase letters or vice versa.